 In addition to tree planting, developing synthetic carbon capture devices and other direct carbon capture methods are becoming more common.
 To varying degrees, four major types of offsetting are now being used.

 Here are four main types of offsetting methods:

 Most famous one: planting trees

-This is and has always been the most effective strategy to remove carbon from the atmosphere and counteract huge amounts of CO2.
+This has always been the most effective strategy to remove carbon from the atmosphere and counteract huge amounts of CO2.
 It’s what trees do: absorb CO2 for photosynthesis.
-Because of the feasibility of utilizing their natural proclivity for carbon uptake: Trees may be planted practically everywhere on the planet and require very little upkeep once established.
+Although planting trees for climate change is not without disadvantages, the pros generally far outweigh the cons if done correctly.

-We now know how much carbon they absorb on average, and which trees absorb the most CO2 over a given time period This enables a good calculation of the amount of CO2 that can be offset based on the number of trees planted.
+We now know how much carbon they absorb on average and which trees absorb the most CO2 over a given period.
+This enables a good calculation of the amount of CO2 that can be offset based on the number of trees planted.
 For this and many other reasons, tree planting remains the best form of carbon offset.